 How Much is a Trip to Amsterdam Per Person?

-The amount you can expect to spend on a trip to Amsterdam depends on several factors, including what type of trip you’re planning on taking (backpacking is more economical than staying in high-end hotels) and the time of year you’re traveling.
+The amount you can expect to spend on a trip to Amsterdam depends on several factors, including what type of trip you’re planning on taking (backpacking is more economical than staying in high-end hotels in the Netherlands) and the time of year you’re traveling.

 With that said, here’s a breakdown of how much you can expect to spend, on average, per person, for a one-week (7-day) trip to Amsterdam.